wernerdegroot/async-redux-selector/README.md

 })
 ```

-We need three things:
+We basically need three things:

 1. a unique `cacheId` to identify the pets cache among all the other possible caches in the store,
-1. a way to check if two filters are the same (to prevent making the same request multiple times),
+2. a way to check if two filters are the same (to prevent making the same request multiple times),
-1. the location of the cache in the store.
+3. the location of the cache in the store.

+If we want, we can further specify:

+4. The maximum number of responses cached,
+5. The time that a response remains valid,
+6. The key under which a response is stored in the cache (to make searching the cache faster).

 # TODO